 - Meets an identified need within the community.

-- Creates a connection between the Library and a prioritized target group.
+- Creates a connection between the Library and a prioritized group.

 Guidelines for partnership agreements

-Consultative//aadvisory partnerships, in which the Library and a community partner share information, knowledge and skills, may be established informally by staff, though consultation with management is expected.
-Informal partnerships also include agencies providing guest speakers at Library events and Library staff offering programming at a partner site.
+Collaborative relationships may be established by staff, though consultation with management is expected; this includes provision of guest speakers at Library events and Library staff offering programming at a partner site.